 Here’s what happens when you respond to a job listing online, or send your resume to a gatekeeper – an executive recruiter or human resources department:

 1. The document is put into a database or ATS, along with thousands of other resumes, for various kinds of jobs they’re trying to fill.

-2. To call up good-fit candidates, the database parses the content for relevant keywords pertaining to a particular job.
+2. To call up good-fit candidates, the database parses the content for the relevant keywords the ATS is looking for, for any given particular job.

 3. Resumes with enough of the right keywords, according to particular criteria, are chosen.

-4. Resumes that are incorrectly formatted, don’t contain enough relevant keywords, or don’t fit the bill in some other way aren’t called up, at least for that particular job.
+4. Resumes that are incorrectly formatted, don’t contain the right relevant keywords, or don’t fit the bill in some other way aren’t called up, at least for that particular job.

 But companies need ATS, right?

 Maybe.
-But they don’t do their job well . . . and they pose several problems:
+But ATS and the executive resume are not a match made in heaven.
+ATS don’t do their job well . . . and they pose several problems:

 → When you respond to a job listing, the site won’t tell you that your resume will go through an ATS.
 And, if you’re like most of the executive job seekers I’ve spoken with, you don’t know about ATS.
 You upload a highly-formatted resume without pumping it full of the right keywords.
 It gets dumped into the system and then never called up.

 → There is not one universal ATS and they’re always evolving.
+Companies can choose from more than 200 different ATS software applications.
 A resume with formatting enhancements may work for some ATS, but not for others.
 The job seeker has no way of knowing.

 → Companies lose out too.
 ATS actually eliminate most candidates.
 Even 100% perfect-fit candidates may get passed by because they don’t know about ATS and how to get their resume through them.